The Irish World Academy of Music and Dance at University of Limerick and Liz Roche Company have created a

 April 20th - 22nd Irish World Academy of Music and Dance

-Ahead of the April 23rd performance of The Here Trio at Dance Limerick, Liz Roche and dancers Sarah Cerneaux, Gloria Ros Abellana and Ryan O'Neill will be working with students from the MA in Contemporary Dance Performance.
+This was planned ahead of the performance of The Here Trio on April 23rd at Dance Limerick; Liz Roche and dancers Sarah Cerneaux, Glòria Ros Abellana and Ryan O'Neill were meant to work with students from the MA in Contemporary Dance Performance.

 May 12th - June 1st Irish World Academy of Music and Dance